joelchrono12/joelchrono12.ml/_posts/2025-06-04-ys-the-oath-in-felghana.md

 image: 'assets/img/blogs/2025-06-04-thumbnail.webp'

 ---
-A year or so ago, *I played Ys Seven*, and discovered the *Ys* series for the first time.
+A couple years ago, [*I completed Ys Seven*](/blog/march-2023-summary/#finished) (after a long time [leaving it incomplete](/blog/almost-completing-videogames/)), discovering the *Ys* series in the process.
 This game franchise is one of a kind.
 It can be compared with plenty of series, as it borrows from a lot of them in a pretty unique, and yet familiar way; a mix between the fantasy and gameplay of *The Legend of Zelda*, with the exploration and progression of *Metroid*.

 It seemed to me like a franchise worth exploring, so I set out to do just that.
 Eventually, I acquired *Ys VIII: Lacrimosa of Dana* and *Ys Origins*, both for the Nintendo Switch.

 The franchise follows the journeys of Adol, the red-headed adventurer protagonist of the series, across the lands and seas of Ys.
-There is no an overarching story between games, but they are still in the same world and chronology.
+There is no overarching story between games, but they are still in the same world and chronology.
 I like to think of every game as a chronicle, an old tale passed down through generations.
 You can honestly play any game in any order, and have fun with each self-contained adventure.

 *But why did I choose this title instead of the other ones I have on Switch?*